AnthonyThomahawk/Athena-Ticket-Scanner/README.md

 ## Ticket result UI

 After the completed scan of a ticket, its information will show in the Show Info activity.
-The UI has a color scheme so users can easily tell which product is active, and how much time they have left.
+The UI has a color scheme so users can easily tell which product is active, and how much time they have left.<br>
-In retrospect :<br>
+In summary :<br>
 Green color = ACTIVE<br>
 Red color = EXPIRED<br>
 Gray color = INACTIVE/EXPIRED<br>